There are three common questions folks ask us when considering a direct box:

 Radial produces a number of active DI boxes to address various requirements.
 Selecting some, such as the J33 for a turntable, is easy… while choosing between others can be confusing.
 This section aims to simplify the process by bringing various active DI boxes together for comparison.

-For the most part, active DI boxes are employed on instruments.
-Like condenser microphones, active DIs tend to have more reach over passive counterparts due to the sensitivity of the input.
+For the most part, active DI boxes are employed on low-output, passive instruments.
+Like condenser microphones, active DIs tend to have more reach over passive, transformer-based counterparts due to the sensitivity of the input.
 But as with all amplifiers (an active DI box is in fact an amplifier of sorts) these can distort if the input exceeds the available headroom.
 More headroom can be achieved by increasing the size, or power generated, by the supply.
-For instance, a DI box like the JDV employs a 30 volt, 400 milliamp power supply that has incredible headroom, but it needs to be locally powered.
+For instance, a DI box like the JDV employs a 15 volt, 500 milliamp power supply that has incredible headroom, but it needs to be locally powered.
 This may not be convenient on a live stage.
-Thus the reason most live engineers prefer to use an active DI box that derives its power from the 48 volt phantom power generated by the mixing // console.
-Phantom power generates 48 volts but only 5 to 10 milliamps of current.
-Innovative powering schemes such as the one employed inside the J48 elevate the headroom to an acceptable level.
+Thus the reason most live engineers prefer to use an active DI box that derives its power from the 48 volt phantom power generated by the mixing console.
+Phantom power typically generates 48 volts, but only offers 5 to 10 milliamps of current.
+Innovative powering schemes such as the one employed inside the Radial J48 elevate the headroom to an acceptable level.
 This enables most instruments to be connected without fear of distortion and is likely the reason the J48 is used on the biggest stages by the biggest acts around the globe.

 The J48 and Pro48 are primarily designed for live stages.
 These employ similar audio signal paths and derive their power from 48V phantom.
-The Pro48 is basically a trimmed down version that eliminates the stereo to mono merge function and high pass filter while reducing the size.
+The Pro48 is basically a trimmed down version that eliminates the stereo to mono merge function, polarity flip, and high pass filter while reducing the size.
 This enables us to reduce the price to make it more affordable.

 The JDV is primarily designed for studio.
 The over-sized power supply and class-A circuit delivers tremendous dynamic range, and because of the unique zero-feedback design, it produces a very open sound.
 This has made it a favourite with artists like Marcus Miller and Victor Wooten who are known for their incredibly dynamic playing.
 Drag control load correction further advances the tone – allowing the artist to optimize the sound of the circuit by properly matching the instrument’s load.
 The JDV is all about purity.

-The Firefly is a tube direct box designed to introduce character by driving the signal through the 12AX7 tube and Radial output transformer.
-This adds warmth and depth that folks often characterize as ‘vintage sounding’.
+The Firefly is a tube direct box designed to introduce character by driving the signal through the 12AX7 tube and Eclipse transformer.
+This adds warmth and depth that people often characterize as ‘vintage sounding’.
 The tube circuit necessitates a special high output power supply to provide sufficient voltage to the heater (tube filament).
-As the newest in the family, it enjoys extra features such as Drag control, a fully variable high pass filter to eliminate resonance, dual selectable inputs and remote controllable mute function.
+The Firefly also enjoys extra features such as Drag control, a fully variable high pass filter to eliminate resonance, dual selectable inputs and remote controllable mute function.

-Selecting the right DI box for a violin, viola or upright
+Selecting the right DI box for Acoustics and Peizo Instruments

 Most string players tend to use a piezo pickup that mounts directly on the bridge of a violin, viola or upright bass.
 Although piezo manufacturers rarely publish the optimal impedance for their device, piezo transducers sound fuller, warmer and less peaky when they are connected to a very high input impedance.
 So if you are looking to produce the most natural sound of the instrument, a high input impedance in the range of 5 to 10 meg ohms is ideal.
 Radial offers several products that meet this criteria.

 The difference between these four products comes down to controls and features.
 For example, the StageBug SB4 is very basic with an input and two buffered outputs to feed the stage amp and the PA system.
 The PZ-DI takes this up a step by providing a variable low cut filter for precise low frequency control.
-The PZ-Deluxe adds a 3-band EQ for tone shaping while the PZ-Pre gives you a second channel for another instrument plus an effects loop and power booster for soloing.
+The AC-Driver adds simple EQ controls while the PZ-Pro gives you a second channel for another instrument plus an effects loop and power booster for soloing.

 Comparing DI boxes for laptop computers and other devices